hognogicristina/LearnReact/README.md

 # LearnReact

 For running each project, you need to install the dependencies first.
-You can do this by running a following command in the project directory.
+You can do this by running the following commands in the project directory.

 1. Navigate to the directory:
     ```bash